Information for CDPH Funded CalFresh Healthy Living Projects During COVID-19 Emergency

 CDPH will keep you apprised of USDA FNS and California Department of Social Services (CDSS) decisions and guidance (e.g., programmatic waivers) as we learn of them.
-In the meantime, we encourage you to submit questions, share insights, and offer recommendations to help us customize technical assistance to meet your agency needs by email directly to NEOPB@cdph.ca.gov.
+All CDPH CFHL-funded work must comply with current federal and state SNAP-Ed/CFHL guidance.
+LHDs are encouraged to submit questions, share insights, and offer recommendations to help us customize technical assistance to meet your agency needs by email directly to NEOPB@cdph.ca.gov.

 Federal/Other State Guidance

 We recognize that due to shelter-in-place, shifting priorities of LHDs, and changing needs of our target audience, CalFresh Healthy Living activities are being impacted by COVID-19 in a variety of ways.
 This document has been developed to help LHDs report impacted direct education, indirect education, PSE site activities, partnerships, coalitions, and success stories into PEARS in a consistent manner, and in accordance with SNAP-Ed guidance.
 Consistent PEARS reporting is crucial to our ability to assess the impact of COVID-19 on CalFresh Healthy Living activities.